 Cost of Living in the USA

-The U.S. is too diverse to simplify the cost of living.
-Products and housing vary from state to state and city to city.
-For example, a movie ticket in San Francisco can cost as much as $12 while a movie ticket in Indiana will cost around $7.50.
-Plan accordingly and save when possible if you plan on traveling throughout the country.
+The U.S. is too diverse to simplify the cost of living for your gap year.
+Products and housing vary depending on the city.
+For example, a movie ticket in San Francisco can cost as much as $12, while a movie ticket in Indiana will cost around $7.50.
+Generally, big cities like Los Angeles, New York, Miami, Chicago, Seattle, Las Vegas, and Boston will have higher living costs than medium-sized cities or rural areas.
+Budget accordingly for your gap year, and save when possible if you plan on traveling throughout the United States.
 Save when traveling to less expensive places so that visiting the cities is less of a financial burden.

 Culture and Etiquette in the USA

-When interacting with an American, whether on the street or in business situations, always make eye-contact, be polite, and give a firm and well placed handshake.
-There’s an old cliché in America, “You can tell a lot by a man by the strength of his handshake.”
-Be firm, be strong, and be an individual through and through!
+When interacting with an American, whether on the street or in business situations, always make eye-contact, be polite, and give a firm handshake.
+There’s an old cliché in America, “You can tell a lot about a person by the strength of their handshake.”

 Health & Safety

 Newly enacted healthcare codes offer healthcare coverage to the underprivileged.
 However, the United States does not have a large-scale socialized Health Care system, so you will need to buy health insurance or travel insurance (or both) before embarking on your gap year program in the U.S.

 Health and safety should always be a top precaution, and you can never be too prepared.
 Always watch your luggage closely and keep your personal items in view.
 Pick-pocketing is common in large cities.
 Be aware of your surroundings when walking around or on public transportation.
 Don't walk alone at night or in dark alleyways -- use well-lit and main roads.

 Cow House Studios offer several scholarship opportunities for both our summer program Art on the Farm and our gap year program FieldWorks.
 All...